Forex swing trading, an impatient and accurate dance, draws on market waves with measured moves that produce timely returns.

 How Swing Trading Works

-The idea is to get into the trade when a new trend or swing starts and ride the wave until exhaustion or correction kicks in.
+The main idea of swing trading is to get into the trade when a new trend or swing starts and ride the wave until exhaustion or correction kicks in.
 For instance, if a market were moving up, swing traders would wait for the market to correct slightly and enter a buy position at the swing low in anticipation of price bouncing and swinging high in continuation of the underlying uptrend.

 Source: Babypips.com